danschlz/danschulz.github.io/books.md

   - _The Old Man and the Sea_
 - Twain, _The Adventures of Tom Sawyer_
 - Steinbeck, _East of Eden_
+- Moshfegh, _My Year of Rest and Relaxation_
 - Lispector, _The Hour of the Star_
 - Carroll, _Alice's Adventures in Wonderland_
 - Eagleman, _Sum: Forty Tales from the Afterlives_